-- Intravenous feedings
+- a.
+Intravenous feedings;

-- Complex dressings
+- b.
+Complex dressings;

-- Skilled nursing care
+- c.
+Skilled nursing care; and

-- Tube feedings
+- d.
+Tube feedings.

 There will be no administration of blood in the nursing home unless the nursing home is physically connected to a hospital.
 In any nursing home administering blood, a registered nurse must be on duty throughout the entire administration.